mhammond/pywin32/adodbapi/readme.txt

  Iron Python 2.7 or higher.  (works in IPy2.0 for all data types except BUFFER)

 Installation:
-* (C-Python on Windows): Download pywin32 from http://sf.net/projects/pywin32 and install from .msi (adodbapi is included)
+* (C-Python on Windows): Install pywin32 ("pip install pywin32") which includes adodbapi.
-* ((to use Windows as a server, also download and install Pyro4 )) https://pypi.python.org/pypi/Pyro4
 * (IronPython on Windows): Download adodbapi from http://sf.net/projects/adodbapi.
 Unpack the zip.
      Open a command window as an administrator.
 CD to the folder containing the unzipped files.
      Run "setup.py install" using the IronPython of your choice.
-* (Linux, as a client): download and install from PyPi: "pip install adodbapi Pyro4"

 NOTE: ...........
 If you do not like the new default operation of returning Numeric columns as decimal.Decimal,